FSCPC Aspire Program

 • How do I pay the coach?
 Coaches are private contractors and payment is made directly to the coach.
 In addition, you must pay for the ice session, which is paid either through the Park City Ice Arena if skating during ice arena freestyle or public skate time or the FSC if skating during contracted club ice.

-What to bring to lessons
+What does my skater need to bring to lessons/group classes?

 • Water Bottle